 How to write a great cold email?

-Writing great cold emails is an equal part art and science.
+Writing great recruiting cold emails is equal part art and science.
 There are several levers that can help you write great cold email sequences.
 Here are some rules that we’ve developed writing and observing hundreds of thousands of cold emails.

 - Personalization: Everyone is inundated emails.
 That means, you are competing with hundreds of emails everyday to get your prospect’s attention.